 A home theatre would not be complete without its supporting cast, the furniture.
 If you plan on having a couch in your home theatre, get a curved sectional.
 Since the optimal viewing in a movie theatre is the centre seat, a curved sectional will simulate that effect for everyone viewing your television.

 If you have a smaller space or prefer a more intimate area, purchase two recliners in dark leather or other fabric.
 A simple end table can serve as a shared table between the two chairs.
 Select comfortable and soft furniture which give luxury while absorbing sound waves to improve audio quality within the room.
+Silk pillows are always a nice touch as well.

 Arrange the furniture for best viewing for everyone.
 If you have an HD television, your seats should be as far back as 3 to 4 times the width of the screen.
 This provides optimum picture quality and your guests won't be straining their neck or eye sight to watch the television.